A Simple Automatic Plant Watering System without Microcontroller

 Automatic Plant Watering System using TinkerCad:

 Let's simulate the Automatic Plant Watering System using TinkerCad before moving on to a real-time working demonstration.
-Below, you can access the TinkerCad simulation for the Automatic Plant Watering System:
+Before building the physical automatic plant watering system project, you can simulate and test the circuit design using TinkerCAD's online platform:

 In the simulation, you'll notice that the working logic appears inverted.
 This is due to the sensor available in TinkerCad providing an inverted output.
 However, apart from this inversion, the overall logic and components remain the same.